Tronador Circuit

 • The Welcome meeting is at your accomodation at 6 p.m. the day before the hike.
 This meeting is compulsory.
 Please bring all the gear for the hike.
 The objective is: Equipment check.

-The Vuriloche Pass is approx. 50 km long.
+The Tronador Circuit is approx. 90 km long.
 We walk an average of 15 km per day.
 Some easy days and some moderate ones.
-Roughly 6-8 hours daily.
-Each group will find its pace and well stick to that.
-Long Patagonia days allow us to take our time and therfore we will be hiking without any rush.
+Roughly 8 hours daily.
+The group will find its pace and well stick to that.
+Long Patagonia days allow us to take our time and therefore we will be hiking without any rush.

 NEXT DEPARTURES